 While Jenna praises her November pick for being juicy and fun, she also says “While I always rooted for Ivy and empathized with her, I didn’t always like her or agree with her choices.”

 Suspenseful but emotional, Jenna Bush Hager says, “It is a suspense at its core, but to call it only a thriller discredits the incredible detail and intimacy with which the author writes about and understands family dynamics and race.”

 Transcendent Kingdom by Yaa Gyasi, our September Guest Editor

 Yaa Gyasi is back with her much anticipated second novel, Transcendent Kingdom.
 If you’re like us, you’ve been desperately waiting to hear from Yaa again after devouring her first novel Homegoing.
 Apparently, Jenna Bush Hager agrees, saying “I could not imagine a better book for this book club.”
 Jenna has announced Transcendent Kingdom as her September book club pick for the Today Show.
-See what she had to say in her Today Show announcement here.

 Here For It by R. Eric Thomas